• Skip to primary navigation

 1. Turmeric Potatoes are beautifully golden and delicious: soft inside, but slightly crisp and warm outside, and coated with lots of aromatic spice and flavor!
 And they only require 3 ingredients (excluding pepper, oil and salt.)

-3. Go with everything: these spiced potatoes are so versatile, they make a great side dish for breakfast, chicken tenders or 1 of these vegan Asian easy recipes.
+3. Go with everything: these spiced potatoes are so versatile, they make a great side dish for breakfast, or 1 of these vegan Asian easy recipes.
 There's a reason why there are so many Asian potato recipes out there!

 Note: for other 5 ingredient recipes asian-style, click here.